 Cyber security should be proportional to the risks faced by each organisation, and cyber security measures should be based upon the outcomes of a risk assessment.

 It is unlikely that most organisations would face the threat of cyber war and cyber terror.
-Organisations that would have to consider measures against cyber war or cyber terror should include governments, those within the critical national infrastructure and very high-profile institutions. cyber crime is a far greater risk to all organisations, of all sizes, in all sectors.
-ISO27001 is the international cyber security standard that should be employed by all organisations.
+Organisations that would have to consider measures against cyber war or cyber terror will include governments, those within the critical national infrastructure and very high-profile institutions.

-All organisations face one of two types of attack:
+All organisations face one of two types of cyber attack:

-It will be opportunistic, because an automated scan detects the existence of exploitable vulnerabilities – and virtually every Internet-facing entity, unless it has been specifically tested and secured, will have exploitable vulnerabilities.
+It will be opportunistic, because an automated scan detects the existence of exploitable vulnerabilities.
+Virtually every Internet-facing entity, unless it has been specifically tested and secured, will have exploitable vulnerabilities.

 Cyber criminals are indiscriminate.
 Where there is a weakness, they will try to exploit it.
 Therefore, all organisations need to understand the cyber threats they face, and safeguard against them.